 Perhaps it is sheer coincidence that the man about whom Fiona Seaton made scurrilous accusations (who also works within the legal profession) had previously raised issues of fraudulent conduct taking place within Turner Freeman Lawyers; or then again, perhaps it is not.

 Bizarrely, the Law Society, without providing any explanation, dismissed all complaints against Fiona Seaton.
 It is not the first time the Law Society has covered up wrongdoing by a Turner Freeman solicitor.

 Read on for the full story and see below Fiona Seaton’s letter of 17 February 2017.
 Also, see below the letters to and from the Law Society of NSW in relation to the said Law Society ‘investigation’.

-Additionally, evidence of the abovementioned allegedly fraudulent conduct at Turner Freeman Lawyers can be found at www.terencegoldberg.com (together with supporting documentation).
-See www.fumbart.com for evidence of previous cover ups by the Law Society and the Office of the Legal Services Commissioner of distinct and obvious wrongdoing, also relating to Turner Freeman Lawyers.
+Evidence of the abovementioned alleged fraudulent conduct at Turner Freeman Lawyers can be found at www.terencegoldberg.com (together with supporting documentation).
+Additionally, see www.fumbart.com for evidence of previous cover ups by the Law Society and the Office of the Legal Services Commissioner of distinct and obvious wrongdoing, also relating to Turner Freeman Lawyers.

 Click here for the pdf version of the above letter from the Law Society of NSW of 11 April 2017: 2017 04 11 – Letter from Natalie O’Halloran, Law Society – complaint about Fiona Seaton – received on 18 04 2017